Two-dimensional (abbreviated as 2D) means "set up or shown in two dimensions".

-This content can be used to simulate a lighting project as video to give a glimpse of how the project would look after completion.
+With Motion Design, a lighting project can be simulated as a video to give a sense of what the project would look like.
 This process is called 3D visualization.

-Also digitally generated content as 3D animations can be shown by projectors which is the basis for 3D video mapping shows.
+Also digitally generated 3D animations can be shown by projectors and are the basis for 3D video mapping shows.

 Attribute that refers to mysticism: Mysticism describes experiences beyond the absolute reality.

 The object illumination refers to the effective LED illumination of objects.

 On the one hand, these can be targeted accentuating illuminations, which attract the attention of the observer and are used especially in the retail trade.
 On the other hand, zoned illuminations, e.g. of an interior facade, are used to give a room a structure and harmonious atmosphere.

 OLED stands for "Organic Light Emitting Diode": a light-emitting diode from thin-film organic semiconducting materials.
 The organic light emitting diode differs from the LED (inorganic light-emitting diode) in their lower current density and laminar light density.